Tales of Woe, A Silicon Valley Interview

-- Recruiter asks for resume and without so much as a phone call sends her resume to his client.
+- The recruiter asks for a resume and without so much as a phone call sends her resume to his client.

 - Applicant: Inmail: My client has questions about your experience?

 - Applicant: What?
-You sent my resume to them?
+Did you send my resume to them?
 I have questions about the opening?
-Applicant pushes back until the Recruiter agrees to have a conversation.
+The applicant pushes back until the Recruiter agrees to have a conversation.
 They talk for 30 minutes.

 - 7 days later………Applicant: Inmail: They want to interview you.
 SF location.
-Applicant is currently working in downtown San Jose but makes it happen.
+The applicant is currently working in downtown San Jose but makes it happen.

 - 7 days later……Nothing.
-Recruiter never calls applicant to get feedback or share next steps.
+The recruiter never calls the applicant to get feedback or share next steps.

 - Again.
-Recruiter never calls applicant to get feedback, thank her for her efforts or share next steps.
+The recruiter never calls the applicant to get feedback, thank her for her efforts or share the next steps.
 Applicant bugs Recruiter via email.

 - 7 days later.
 Applicant: Inmail.
-Client has decided to pursue other candidates.
+The client has decided to pursue other candidates.
 Good luck in the future.